About Saint Katharine Drexel

 The Tomb of Saint Katharine Drexel at the Cathedral Basilica of Saints Peter and Paul, Philadelphia

 The Tomb of Saint Katharine Drexel is open for visits and prayer during Cathedral Basilica hours.
 Information about these hours can be found on the Cathedral Basilica website.
 Pilgrimages to the Tomb of Saint Katharine Drexel are encouraged.
 Outside of the parish Mass schedule, it is possible to offer Mass at the Drexel Family altar adjacent to the Tomb of Saint Katharine Drexel.

 Intentions & Petitions

 You are welcome to present intentions and petitions to be placed at the Tomb of Saint Katharine, asking her heavenly assistance.
-You may place these intentions and petitions in the offering basket at Mass or send them to the Cathedral Parish Office, 1723 Race Street, Philadelphia, PA 19103.
+You may click here to submit your intentions online, or place these intentions and petitions in the offering basket at Mass or send them to the Cathedral Parish Office, 1723 Race Street, Philadelphia, PA 19103.